Bojan Accetto

-Bojan Accetto (4 September 1922 in Ljubljana – 26 July 2007) was a Slovenian physician, the founder of gerontology in Slovenia.
+Bojan Accetto (4 September 1922 in Ljubljana – 26 July 2007) was a Slovenian physician and founder of gerontology in Slovenia.
 He was a professor of internal medicine nd of social gerontology at the Faculty of Social Sciences in Ljubljana.
 He established the institute for gerontology and geriatry.
 He explored the solidification of blood and thrombosis.
 He wrote "Starost in staranje" (Age and Ageing) - 1986.
 For his efforts, he received the Kidrič prize in 1958.
 His son, Rok Accetto, is a Slovenian cardiologist.